 I study the effect of taste-based discrimination on the assimilation decisions of immigrant minorities.
 Do discriminated minority groups increase their assimilation efforts in order to avoid discrimination and public harassment or do they become alienated and retreat in their own communities?
+Answering this question empirically is challenging because discrimination depends on immigrant behavior.
 I exploit an exogenous shock to native attitudes, anti-Germanism in the United States during World War I, to empirically identify the reactions of German immigrants to increased native hostility.
-I use two measures of assimilation efforts: naming patterns and petitions for naturalization.
+I use two measures of assimilation efforts: naming patterns and pe- titions for naturalization.
 In the face of increased discrimination, Germans increase their assimilation investments by Americanizing their own and their children’s names and filing more petitions for US citizenship.
-Heterogeneity results suggest that these responses are stronger for immigrants who are initially more invested in the host society.
+These responses are stronger in states that registered higher levels of anti-German hostility, as measured by voting patterns and incidents of violence against Germans.

-Can forced assimilation policies successfully integrate immigrant groups?
+Do forced assimilation policies always succeed in integrating immigrant groups?
 This paper examines how a specific assimilation policy – language restrictions in elementary school – affects integration and identification with the host country later in life.
 After World War I, several US states barred the German language from their schools.
-I find that affected individuals were less likely to volunteer in WWII and more likely to marry within their ethnic group and to choose decidedly German names for their offspring.
+Affected individuals were less likely to volunteer in WWII and more likely to marry within their ethnic group and to choose decidedly German names for their offspring.
 Rather than facilitating the assimilation of immigrant children, the policy instigated a backlash, heightening the sense of cultural identity among the minority.

 Limited attention and selective memory are key behavioral factors identified in the literature on cognitive biases and economic outcomes.
 We investigate how events trigger selective recall and thus change economic behavior.
 Following public disagreement between German and Greek politicians, Greek consumers drastically reduced their purchases of German automobiles – especially in areas affected by German reprisals during World War II.
 In response to contemporary political disagreements, Greeks living in areas where German troops committed massacres curtailed their purchases of German cars to a greater extent than those elsewhere.
 Current events can reactivate past memories, having a first-order effect on purchasing behavior.